teor2345/privcount/doc/TorEvents.markdown

 It has the following known issues:
-* There is no indication in the event whether the request was successful or not, so this event can not be used to count client connections (only client requests). https://github.com/privcount/privcount/issues/184
+* There is no indication in the event whether the request was successful or not, so this event can not be used to count client connections (only client requests) https://github.com/privcount/privcount/issues/184
-* The resolved address is not included in the event. https://github.com/privcount/privcount/issues/184
+* The resolved address is not included in the event https://github.com/privcount/privcount/issues/184
-* The time is not included in the event. https://github.com/privcount/privcount/issues/187
+* The time is not included in the event https://github.com/privcount/privcount/issues/187
 * These events include relay DirPort self-checks to their own IPv4 addresses https://github.com/privcount/privcount/issues/188